-Wouldn’t it be easier just to take out the tooth?
+Wouldn’t it just be easier to take out the tooth?

-Lower-left canine positioned forward causing lip inflammation
+Above: Lower-left canine positioned forward causing lip inflammation.

 How are teeth moved?